neok-m4700/EpetraTools/readme.md

-Some basic tools to use, test and learn PyTrilinos -scipy2Trilinos : convert from scipy.sparse csr matrix to Epetra.CrsMatrix -EpetraCG : naive implementation of a conjuguate gradient to illustrate use of Epetra Vector and Matrices -image : use of sparse matrices in Poisson editing problem
+Some basic tools to use, test and learn PyTrilinos:
+- scipy2Trilinos : convert from scipy.sparse csr_matrix to Epetra.CrsMatrix
+- EpetraCG : naive implementation of a CG